bobluppes/MLDG/index.md

 ### Investigating meta losses

 Apart from reproducing the results in table 1, the meta train loss and metal validation loss were investigated as a function of iteration in order to get a better understanding of the MLDG algorithm.

 ![](https://i.imgur.com/Xa9S5Wx.png)

-*photo domain*
+Figure: Photo Domain

+It seems as if the plot above might have benefitted from a more decaying step size to prevent large fluctuations.
+Similarly we could speculate that the validation set used there is unrepresentative.
+This makes sense, as it is not composed of all domains.
+In this case it indicates that the validation dataset may be easier for the model to predict than the training dataset.
+This can be seen from the lower average losses for the validation set compared to the training set.
+The domain in the validation set is therefore better predictable than the ones in the training set.
+This is of course logical due to the model not performing completely equal for all domains, which can be seen in previous tables.
+Also, the model doesn't seem to be overfitted and no early-stop has to be performed.
+The difference between the two lines denotes the generalization error.

 ![](https://i.imgur.com/Wlvdgdr.png)

-*sketch domain*
+Figure: Sketch Domain

+From the above figure can be seen that after iteration 120 little improvement is made.
+To compare, in Figure: Photo Domain it seems as if after iteration 250 the model doesn't learn a lot.
+Also, the generalization is very small in the sketch domain plot.
+However as could be seen from table 3, the accuracy of this model is rather low.

 # Conclusion